 Question: How can you sell wethers as pets?

-Answer: By raising them in a loving and caring manner our wethers are well suited as pets.
+Answer: By raising them in a loving and caring manner my wethers are well suited as pets.

 There are people who wish to have goats as pets and companions, just like people wish to have cats, dogs, birds or horses.
 Some people like to know that their pets came from a good home and were well cared for.
 These people like to support the humane care of animals and by purchasing their wethers from a farm that practices humane methods.
-We are not a "goat mill".
-We have only a few goats available for sale each year and so we can take the time needed to care for each individual.
+I am not a "goat mill".
+I have only a few goats available for sale each year and so I can take the time needed to care for each individual.

 Here are a couple examples:

-Recently a woman picked up 3 boys.
+I had a woman pick up 3 boys.
 She drove 600 miles round trip to get them from us because we raise our goats in a humane and holistic manner.
 She was going to get goats and she wanted her pets to come from a farm that raises in a humane and loving manner.
 She wanted to support the type of goat raising we practice: treating animals with love and respect.